Venezuelan crisis of 1902–1903: Preparations

-It remains disputed to this day how the Anglo-German cooperation on Venezuela came about, with varying opinions as to the source of the initiative.
-In mid-1901, with the distraction of the Boxer Rebellion gone, Chancellor Bernhard von Bülow decided to respond to the German concerns in Venezuela with some form of military intervention, and discussed with the German navy the feasibility of a blockade.
-Admiral Otto von Diederichs was keen, and recommended occupying Caracas if a blockade didn't succeed.
-However, disagreements within the German government over whether a blockade should be pacific (permitting neutral ships to pass) or martial (enabling them to be seized) caused delays, and in any case Kaiser Wilhelm II, German Emperor was unconvinced about the military action.
+It remains in dispute how the Anglo-German cooperation on Venezuela came about, with varying opinions as to the source of the initiative.
+In mid-1901, with the distraction of the Boxer Rebellion gone, German Chancellor Bernhard von Bülow decided to respond to the German concerns in Venezuela with some form of military intervention, and discussed with the German navy the feasibility of a blockade.
+Admiral Otto von Diederichs was keen, and recommended occupying Caracas if a blockade failed.
+However, disagreements within the German government over whether a blockade should be pacific (permitting neutral ships to pass) or martial (enabling them to be seized) caused delays, and in any case the German Emperor, Kaiser Wilhelm II, was unconvinced regarding military action.
 Nonetheless, in late 1901 a renewed demand for reparations was backed up by a show of naval strength, with SMS Vineta and Falke sent to the Venezuelan coast.
-In January 1902 the Kaiser declared a delay to any blockade due to the outbreak of another civil war in Venezuela (led by financier Manuel Antonio Matos) which raised the possibility of a more amenable government.
-Complicating matters were rumours "rampant in the United States and in England" that Germany wanted Margarita Island as a South American naval base; however a May 1900 visit by the German cruiser SMS Vineta had concluded it was unsuitable, and the German navy had become more conscious of how vulnerable such far-flung bases would be.
+In January 1902 the Kaiser declared a delay to any blockade due to the outbreak of Libertadora revolution in Venezuela (led by financier Manuel Antonio Matos) which raised the possibility of a more amenable government than of Cipriano Castro.

+Complicating matters were rumours "rampant in the United States and in England" that Germany wanted Margarita Island as a South American naval base; however a May 1900 visit by the German cruiser SMS Vineta had concluded it was unsuitable for these purposes, and the German navy had become more conscious of how vulnerable such far-flung bases would be.
 In late 1901, the British Foreign Office became concerned that Britain would look bad if it failed to defend its citizens' interests while Germany took care of theirs, and began sounding out the Germans about a possible common action, initially receiving a negative response.
 By early 1902, British and German financiers were working together to pressure their respective governments into action.
-The Italians, who had begun to suspect the existence of plans to enforce debts, sought to be involved too, but Berlin refused.
+The Italians, who had begun to suspect the existence of plans to enforce debts, also sought to be involved, but Berlin refused.
 Their participation was agreed to by the British "after Rome had shrewdly pointed out that it could repay the favor in Somalia".
 The Italians quickly sent the armoured cruiser Carlo Alberto and the protected cruisers Giovanni Bausan and Etna toward the Venezuela coast.